BMI Calculator (Body Mass Index) for Adults

 This tool is for general wellness guidance only.
 BMI is useful for screening, but it does not tell the full story of your health by itself.

-• Athletes and very muscular individuals
+• Athletes and highly muscular individuals

 • Pregnant individuals